You are here:

 Your term of service as a juror is for one month.
 You will be asked to serve no more than 10 days during the month, or only one trial if that trial exceeds 10 days.
 Those selected for Grand Jury will serve one day per week for three months.
-Call the jury recording number at 1.877.201.3937 or check the court’s website after 4:00 PM each day during your term of service to determine when and where you are to report next.
+Call the jury recording number at 1.877.201.3937 or check the court’s website after 4:30 PM every Sunday, Monday, Tuesday and Wednesday during your term of service to determine when and where you are to report next.

 If you are 70 years of age or older, you my request to be excused on the basis of age by returning your response postcard.